International antimilitarism

 Episode two – militarism & patriarchy in Israel

 In March we spoke to Or, an activist and objector from the Israeli organisation New Profile.
-We Learned that Israel is one of the profoundly militarised countries in the world, with terrifying impacts for occupied Palestinians, as well as Israelis.
+We learned that Israel is one of the profoundly militarised countries in the world, with terrifying impacts for occupied Palestinians, as well as Israelis.
 We asked how New Profile supports war resisters in a nation which considers itself permanently at war.
 Other topics include government repression and the cultural and therapeutic implications of war.

 “Our feminism talks about equal in what?
 In killing people?
 In destroying peoples lives?
 In occupying?